Vision Changes After Pregnancy – Causes, Symptoms and Treatment

 1. For Dry Eyes

-Dry eyes can be one of the main reasons for blurred vision.
-You can fix this by using some saline drops, like the ones used by contact lens users.
-You can also get eye drops prescribed by an ophthalmologist and use them.
+Dry eyes can be a major cause of blurred vision.
+You can fix this by using saline drops, like those used by contact lens wearers.
+You can also get eye drops prescribed by an ophthalmologist and use them (5).
 Do not buy over-the-counter drops, which may worsen your condition.
-Play safe.
+Staying away from over-the-counter and unprescribed medications is necessary.

 2. For Blurred Vision

-Blurred vision often abates after pregnancy, but if it continues, visit an ophthalmologist to get your eyes tested.
-If blurred vision continues for over 6 to 8 months, it can be time to consider a new prescription.
+Blurred vision often resolves after pregnancy, but if it persists, see an ophthalmologist for an eye exam.
+If blurred vision continues for over 6 to 8 months, it may be time to consider a new prescription.

 3. For Preeclampsia

 Preeclampsia or high blood pressure, as mentioned, can affect the retinal blood vessels and cause vision problems.
 Hence, it is important that you visit your gynaecologist to keep your blood pressure in check during pregnancy.
-You may be prescribed corticosteroid or anticonvulsant.
+You may be prescribed corticosteroids or anticonvulsants.

 4. For Gestational Diabetes

 Blurred vision can also be due to an inherent diabetic condition.
 The first step is to switch to a healthy diet and lifestyle to avoid the risk factors of gestational diabetes.
 Gestational diabetes happens to pregnant women.
-Post-pregnancy, you can lead a healthy lifestyle to stay healthy and fit.
-However, if you already have high sugar levels, your gynaecologist can prescribe medications to keep it under control.
+Post-pregnancy, you can maintain a healthy lifestyle to stay fit.
+However, if you already have high sugar levels, your gynaecologist can prescribe medications to keep them under control.

 5. Addressing Permanent Vision Loss